CAL Kitt School of Music

 Rules and Eligibility:

-c.
-The work to be performed, (one movement of a standard concerto, or an entire concerto/concert piece), shall not exceed 15 minutes in duration.
+3. The work to be performed, (one movement of a standard concerto, or an entire concerto/concert piece), shall not exceed 15 minutes in duration for the Preliminary Round.
+Extensions of 25 minutes will be made at Dr. Vizireanu’s discretion for the Final Round.

-d.
-All works to be performed must be formally approved by the Director of Orchestras in advance of the application deadline.
+4. All works to be performed must be formally approved by the Area Head in advance of the application deadline.
 (Please see list of ineligible pieces below)

 Finalists:

-Each area will name a maximum of two (2) finalists and one (1) alternate to compete in the final competition in January.
+Each area will name a maximum of two (2) finalists and one (1) alternate to compete in the final competition on Saturday, January 23, 2027.

 Finalist must furnish the adjudicating committee with three copies of the music to be performed.